Map¶

 Store in

-.
-If the key is not found or malformed in the list,output-var
+output-varthe value associated withkeyinmap-var.
+An error is raised if the key is not found or malformed in the list.Compared to

 - map(KEYS <map-var> <output-list-var>)¶